-France won’t scrap tax on tech giants, despite Trump threats
+French wine vs US tech prowess: new Trump-Macron standoff

 Trump derided French wines in his tweet, and later said he might hit them with retaliatory tariffs to French.
 He made a similar threat last year.

+The federation urged French and American authorities to pursue dialogue on the tax issue, expressing hope “that they can quickly find a path to follow to prevent these threats from materializing.”

+Le Maire said the U.S. “should not mix the two issues,” and noted that European wines already face tariffs in the U.S. as do American wines in Europe.
+He hopes for an international deal by the end of August.

-Trump insisted Friday that he has a good relationship with French President Emmanuel Macron and had just spoken with him.
+Trump insisted Friday that he has a good relationship with Macron and had just spoken with him.

 After initially befriending the U.S. president despite their starkly different worldviews, Macron has increasingly stood up to the impulsive, America-first Trump on trade, climate change and Iran’s nuclear program.